School Holiday Activities for Animal Lovers | Animal Encounters for Kids

 The Gold Coast has a wealth of school holiday activities for animal lovers.

-O’Reilly’s – Eco Rangers program
+O’Reilly’s Rainforest Retreat – Eco Rangers program

 Your budding naturalists are in for a treat if you stay at O’Reilly’s Rainforest Retreat.
 Their school holiday activities for animal lovers are perfect for kids.
 Twice a day experienced nature guides take kids on various adventures.
-These include a scavenger hunt, whacky chemistry, campfire cookout and feathers, and flight.
+These include activities such as a scavenger hunt, whacky chemistry, campfire cookout and feathers, and flight.

-Twilight Tour at Currumbin Wildlife
+Currumbin Wildlife Sanctuary

-Nestled within 27 hectares of lush eucalyptus and rain forest, each day brings visitors face to face with extraordinary wildlife in shows and encounters.
+Nestled within 27 hectares of lush eucalyptus and rainforest, each day brings visitors face to face with extraordinary wildlife in shows and encounters.
 Every day at Currumbin is a new adventure.
 Cuddle a koala, get up close to a crocodile, get among a mob of kangaroos or check out reptiles, birds, and marsupials in amazing wildlife shows and displays

 NaturallyGC